-Home / SRP wins EPRI award for MiMOMax Field Area Network
+Home / SRP wins EPRI award for Mimomax Field Area Network

-SRP wins EPRI award for MiMOMax Field Area Network
+SRP wins EPRI award for Mimomax Field Area Network

-Salt River Project Wins EPRI Award for MiMOMax Field Area Network
+Salt River Project Wins EPRI Award for Mimomax Field Area Network

-MiMOMax Wireless customer, Salt River Project (SRP), has been awarded a 2019 Electric Power Research Institute (EPRI) Technology Transfer Awards for the Field Area Network (FAN) SRP is deploying as part of its Grid Modernization strategy.
+Mimomax customer, Salt River Project (SRP), has been awarded a 2019 Electric Power Research Institute (EPRI) Technology Transfer Awards for the Field Area Network (FAN) SRP is deploying as part of its Grid Modernization strategy.

 The Technology Transfer Award from EPRI focuses on technology projects carried out by electric utilities where the project has moved from a high-level, proof-of-concept phase into a full-scale deployment phase.
 The award comes five years after SRP participated in EPRI’s Field Area Network demonstration project.
 This project researched requirements, technology platforms and spectrum opportunities and resulted in a proposal for SRP to implement a FAN using licensed spectrum.